Email-builder/grunt-email-builder/readme.md

 # grunt-email-builder

-Combine Inline Css into HTML or inline css into styletags for emails.
-You can then send files to litmus for testing.
+Inline css into HTML or inline css into styletags for emails.
+You can then send files to Litmus for testing.

 ## Getting Started